 Social media refers to an ever-expanding variety of online tools and mediums for communication.
-The rapid development and expansion of personal blogs and communication websites, such as Facebook, Twitter, LinkedIn, YouTube, and many others, has dramatically changed the way many students, faculty and staff correspond and share information with one another and members of the public.
+The rapid development and expansion of personal blogs and communication websites, such as Facebook, X (formerly Twitter), LinkedIn, YouTube, TikTok, Instagram, Twitch, and many others, has dramatically changed the way many students, faculty, and staff correspond and share information with one another and members of the public.
 SFCM makes use of social media for defined business purposes, and all social media communications on behalf of the school are overseen by the school's Communications Department.